top of page

 Other very common bacteria on our skin, are shaped like rods, and are called bacilli (Greek for a staff or walking stick).
 Examples of bacteria with this shape are pseudomonas (below left), clostridia (below center) and E. Coli (below right).
 These are common organisms found in wounds.

-like long strings, boxes, and
+Even rarer are bacteria shaped like long strings, boxes, and stars.

 The Battle Begins